Social Security Wage Base History

 1972

-The 1972 amendments tied the wage base to growth in the National Average Wage Index (NAWI), eliminating the need for Congressional action each year.
-The 1972 base was $9,000; by 1980 it had reached $25,900 - a 188% increase in 8 years driven by 1970s wage and price inflation.
+The 1972 amendments established a formula tying the wage base to growth in the National Average Wage Index (NAWI), reducing the need for Congressional action.
+The first automatically adjusted base took effect in 1975.
+SSA notes that the 1937-1974 and 1979-1981 amounts were set by statute; the other annual values use the automatic-adjustment provisions.
 The 1972 amendments also indexed initial benefits to wages and benefit cost-of-living adjustments to CPI.

 1977